-

 Surroundings are evaluated.

-Nearby buildings, paths, and power lines matter.
+Nearby structures and utilities matter.

 Each factor adds to the overall risk picture.